 Roommates and On-Campus Housing

 Freshmen may not get a choice when it comes to their first-year roommates.
 Often, schools will send out a questionnaire and then match students to a roommate based on their answers.
-While on some occasions schools may allow students to request a roommate if two friends happen to be going to the same school, not all institutions allow this.
-Check with your school’s Department of Residential Life for more information about their first-year housing policies.
+While on some occasions students may be allowed to request a roommate (e.g., if two friends happen to be going to the same school), not all institutions allow this.
+Check with your school’s residential life office for more information about their first-year housing policies.

 How are roommates chosen?